Sumanth197/MemoRec-python/README.md

 # MemoRec

 MemoRec is a project reproduced in Python.
 This README provides instructions on how to download the necessary dataset, set up the environment, and run the project.
-A Recommender System based on Collaborative-filtering Techniques to Support the Specification of Metamodels
+- Paper Title: A Recommender System based on Collaborative-filtering Techniques to Support the Specification of Metamodels
-Authors: Juri Di Rocco, Davide Di Ruscio, Claudio Di Sipio, Phuong T. Nguyen, Alfonso Pierantonio
+- Authors: Juri Di Rocco, Davide Di Ruscio, Claudio Di Sipio, Phuong T. Nguyen, Alfonso Pierantonio

 ## Table of Contents